JessLorenzo/jessica-lorenzo-whimsyreads/README.md

 Your project will be marked based on what you committed to in the above document.
 Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.

+LIKE-TO-HAVES:
+Admin Additional Features
+Can create chapters within their book club to divide members into smaller groups for more focused discussions or local meetups.
+Can approve or deny membership requests for private clubs.
+Can assign new members to a chapter automatically or manually upon approval.

-LIKE-TO-HAVES: Club Members User Story
+Club Members User Story
 Can create a personalized user profile with favorite genres, a bio, and displays the book clubs they have joined.
 Can browse and request to join public or private book clubs.
 Are automatically assigned to a chapter upon joining a book club (with possible updates by organizers).